7Cedars/cyfrin_updraft/code-hawks-first-flights/2024-06-Dussehra/audit_data/notes.md

   Note difference between earliest moment that Ram can be selected in killRavana = 24 hours.
   Note difference between latest moment that Ram can be selected in killRavana = 69 seconds.

+  About having two different organisers...
+  -- the Dussehra contract will send funds to whoever initiated the contract.
+  --